programming-is-collaboration/website/README.md

-# Programming is Collaboration
+# Programming Is Collaboration

-Main website for the "Programming is Collaboration" book
+Main website for the "Programming Is Collaboration" book

 http://programming-is-collaboration.com